gregdan3/gregdan3.github.io/pages/toki-pona/sona/open.md

 ## How to Read

 If you know the International Phonetic Alphabet, Toki Pona is read like that.
-If you don't, the vowels are like Spanish, Italian, Esperanto, or long vowels in Latin; the consonants are like English except `j` which makes a `y` sound.
-If you don't know the vowels in the listed languages, I have a guide below.
-Also, the first syllable of a word is always emphasized, and the others are not.
+If you don't, the vowels are like Spanish, Italian, or long vowels in Latin.
+If you don't know the vowels in these languages, read the guide [here](#vowels).

+The consonants are like English except `j` which makes a `y` sound.

+The first syllable of a word is stressed, and the others are not.
+[Listen to Toki Pona](https://youtu.be/9VjPV9BpU2I) to get a feel for this.
+Don't worry about understanding!

-<details><summary> A note for IPA-knowers </summary>
+<details><summary> A note for IPA-knowers and the curious </summary>

 What I described above is good enough- but there's more detail if you're interested!